How To Paint a Beehive

 Nothing inside the hive needs paint.
 Do not paint frames, inside walls of the boxes, inner cover or inside of the telescoping top.

-Also at least a couple of weeks for the paint to dry and cure before adding bees.
+It is best to allow at least a couple of weeks for the paint to dry and cure before adding bees.
 You have to think ahead – you never know when you might have an opportunity to catch a swarm of bees.
+No – painting the hive with bees inside it not the best idea 😉

 Designs Elements